-Masters from Royal Conservatory of Scotland and Bachelors from Abilene Christian University.
+Masters from Royal Conservatoire of Scotland and Bachelors in Acting from Abilene Christian University.

 $60 a lesson online. $80 in studio.
 45 min sessions.